-The extracurricular activities are a bridge through which the children from different ethnic communities have a possibility and space for mutual everyday gatherings, spontaneous and free communication, cooperation, mutual learning and spending time together.
-When creating the extracurricular activities, it is crucial to have in mind the following questions: Which and what kind of activities would children like to attend every day?
-How should the activities be organized in order to keep the attention and motivation of the children?
+The extracurricular activities are a bridge through which the children from different ethnic communities have a possibility and space for mutual everyday gatherings, spontaneous and free communication, cooperation, mutual learning and socialization.
+When drafting the extracurricular activities, it is crucial to have in mind the following questions: What kind of activities would children like to attend every day?
+How should the activities be organized in order to attract and maintain the attention and motivation of the children?
 What areas are in the focus of interest and curiosity of the students?

 Knowing that in the regular teaching process there is always a lack of space for promoting the game, the research activities and projects, and in order to overcome this situation in our classrooms, the extracurricular activities have immediately proven to be an excellent choice and a form for organizing rich, motivating, creative game activities, through which the attention of all children can be attracted, but also their motivation for these activities will be continuously fostered.
 That is why the various game situations are the basis through which an immediate cooperation and connection of the students from different ethnic background can be easily reached.

 Their schedule is determined by the responsible teachers, but it is important to emphasize that this schedule is flexible to the maximum and that it should always accommodate the current school events or more important events on a local municipal level.

 The extracurricular activities should be in function of development of the children’s talents, skills, abilities, as well as in direction of strengthening their self-confidence, the positive picture about themselves, but also the positive relation and image about the school.